hyunminkang/autogradescoper/docs/use_cases/new_assignment.md

 ## setup.sh

-Typically, you do not need to modify `setup.sh` file.
-However, if you want to install additional R packages, see the commented lines in the end of the example below.
+Typically, you do not need to modify the `setup.sh` file.
+However, if you want to install additional R packages, see the commented lines at the end of the example below.

 ```bash linenums="1"
 #!/usr/bin/env bash